Matteopaluh/KEMET/README.md

 ### - reportKMC_FASTA.tsv
 This output is a tabular file with infomations regarding each KEGG Module, indicating the metabolic potential of the MAG/genome defined with the `FASTA` name.

-Each line includes the info as in the following example table:
+Each line includes the tab-separated info as in the following example table:

 |Module_id|Module_name|Completeness|complete/total blocks|missing KOs|KOs present|
 | --- | --- | --- | --- | --- | --- |
 |M00029|Urea cycle|1 BLOCK MISSING|4__5|K01948,K14681|K00611,K01940,K01755,K01476|

-The **Completeness** indications are accordingly: "INCOMPLETE", "2 BLOCKS MISSING", "1 BLOCK MISSING", or "COMPLETE".
+- The **Completeness** indications are accordingly: "INCOMPLETE", "2 BLOCKS MISSING", "1 BLOCK MISSING", or "COMPLETE".

-**complete/total blocks** is indicated with the format "COMPLETE__TOTAL" (with two underscores).
+- **complete/total blocks** is indicated with the format "COMPLETE__TOTAL" (with two underscores).

 ### - reportKMC_FASTA.txt
 This output is a flat file with indication of KEGG MODULES completeness for every Module, up to the block level.
 It gives info on which sequential step of the Module path has missing KOs.